adamspd/django-appointment/docs/models.md

 ### StaffMember Fields:

-- `user` (OneToOneField): Related User model instance, will be granted Django's staff status.
+- `user` (OneToOneField): Related User model instance.
+Creating a `StaffMember` grants that user Django's `is_staff` flag — that is what the [administration views](admin_views.md) check — however the record was created: the staff-member form, the Django admin, or a fixture.
+Superusers are left untouched, since they already pass those checks through `is_superuser`.
 - `services_offered` (ManyToManyField): Services offered by the staff member.
 - `slot_duration` (PositiveIntegerField): Minimum time for an appointment in minutes.
 - `lead_time` (TimeField): Time when the staff member starts working.